Simply Christmas: Production

 Odom had frequently been asked by fans to make a Christmas album, leading to the creation of Simply Christmas.
 Odom strove for a more unique sound: "I didn’t want it to be sad.
 I didn’t want it to be sullen.
 But I don’t think the album was really ever cheerful," he said in an interview.

 Before recording, Odom and producer Steve Greenberg developed a list of 75–100 Christmas songs to choose from.
 Odom referred to the Carpenters' song "Merry Christmas Darling" as a "surprise" addition from Greenberg that Odom didn't expect to work, "but it ended up working."

 After recording Simply Christmas, Odom was dissatisfied with the initial result.
 He told The Wall Street Journal:

 On November 11, 2016, after Odom rerecorded a number of tracks, S-Curve released Simply Christmas as Odom's second album.

 In an interview with the New York Observer, Odom added that he wanted to create an album that didn't feel disconnected from the political climate, an album with a "finger on the pulse of the time we're living in."
 He also noted, "We give ourselves permission to abandon ship if a project isn't working out.
 We'd rather walk out then put something out that's subpar.
 We didn't know if the Christmas album would be something we're proud of, but it is."

-2017 deluxe reissue

-For the 2017 Christmas season, a deluxe edition of the album was released in October 2017 with four additional songs: "The Christmas Waltz", "Christmas", "Edelweiss", and "Please Come Home for Christmas".